fugue/regula/docs/examples/writing-a-rule.md

 ## What's next?

 Congratulations, you wrote a simple custom rule! :tada: To learn more about writing rules, check out [Writing Rules](../development/writing-rules.md).
-Or, continue onward to learn about [integrations](regula-conftest.md).
+Or, continue onward to learn how to [contribute](../contributing.md) your rules.